 "The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy.
 The true neighbor will risk his position, his prestige and even his life for the welfare of others."

 Appointed by the Pres.
 Pro Tempore of the Senate, Carol Anderson, West Hartford; vacancy.
 Appointed by the Senate Minority Leader, two vacancies.
-Appointed by the Speaker of the House, James Williams, Manchester; vacancy.
+Appointed by the Speaker of the House, two vacancies.
 Appointed by the House Minority Leader, two vacancies.

 Connecticut Commission on Human Rights and Opportunities